Ukraine Partnership Facility - UPF

 There is no mandatory quick scan for this subsidy round.
 On the Q&A page, you will find the most frequently asked questions and answers.
 Is your question not listed?
 Mail your question to upf@rvo.nl.

-Has your partnership been formed and do you have all the necessary documents?
+Has your partnership been formed, and do you have all the necessary documents?
 Then, you can apply for funding via the eLoket during the opening on our English apply page.
-You will also find the forms to send along with your application on this page.
+You will also find the forms to send with your application on this page.

-You can apply for a subsidy from 30 October 2024, 00:01 CEST until 30 January 2025, 23:59 CET.
-For this, you will need at least eHerkenning level 2+ for this.
+You can apply for a subsidy from 30 October 2024, 00:01 CET, until 30 January 2025, 23:59 CET.
+You will need at least eHerkenning level 2+ for this.
 If you still need to get eHerkenning, apply for it first.
 The process may take a few days.

 Once we have received your subsidy application, we will send you a written acknowledgement.
-We only process complete applications in the order of receipt.
+We only process complete applications in the order of receipt: first-come, first-served.
 If your application is not complete, we will notify you.
 You can add documents to complete your application until the closing date.

 Is your application complete?
 You will receive a message about this and the date you will receive the decision (within 13 weeks).